The Bullet That Saved the World: Plot

 The suspected Resistance mole is interrogated by an Observer; in addition to revealing the name "The Dove" as an unknown entity that set him up in the Loyalist forces, the mole reveals the existence of the lab at Harvard.
 Etta is alerted to this by an unknown agent, and they are able to re-amber the lab and hide in time before Loyalist forces arrive; to them, the lab remains as if it were still abandoned.
 Windmark considers that if Etta is able to hide her thoughts from the Observers, perhaps others can.

 Walter, Peter, Olivia, and Etta use a chemical developed by David Robert Jones that causes scar tissue to form over facial orifices (as seen in "Ability") which cause the guards at the checkpoint to suffocate, diverting attention long enough to recover the package from the subway tunnel.
 Once safe, they find the package contains an extremely complex physics equation that Walter cannot understand or decipher.
 As they review it, Broyles arrives, reunites with his former team, and explains how he was recruited into the Resistance after seeing and recognising Olivia in Etta and learning from her how to block his thoughts from the Observers.
 Broyles helps to arm them, but they soon find Observers and Loyalists converging on them, following a previously placed tracking device on their car.
 They give the equation to Broyles and cover his escape before racing off to an abandoned warehouse.
 As the Observers and Loyalists move in, the group is split up, and Etta is cornered by Windmark.
 Windmark interrogates Etta to try to understand why Peter gave her the necklace, and determines it's due to love.
 He then shoots her in the chest.

 Peter, Olivia, and Walter regroup and find Etta, dying from the wound.
 Peter and Olivia try to convince Etta to let them take her out, but she reveals that she has armed an anti-matter device, and dies shortly after returning the bullet necklace to Olivia.
 The group escapes, while the anti-matter device wipes out many Observers and Loyalist forces (though Windmark manages to escape).
 They take a moment to mourn their daughter so soon after they were reunited with her.

 Production

 "The Bullet That Saved the World" was written by co-executive producer Alison Schapker, and directed by House veteran David Straiton.

-The episode's working title was "The shot heard round the world".
+The episode's title is a reference to the phrase and concept "The shot heard round the world".

 Actor Lance Reddick appears in the episode as a special guest, after being a series regular since the pilot.